 It is possible to use your PayPal account to buy ether, but it can be difficult to find a platform that accepts payments using PayPal.
 We’ll explain why below, and also guide you through the process of buying Ethereum in this way.
 If you want to buy ether using PayPal and are aware of the process involved, check out our table or list below for reputable sites where you can make your purchase.
 If you are a beginner, keep reading.

 Here are a list of services to buy Ethereum instantly

 What’s the difference between broker platforms, exchanges, and wallets?

-A ‘broker’ or Contract For Difference (CFD) platform allows you to buy and sell bitcoin without actually owning the coins themselves.
+A ‘broker’ or Contract For Difference (CFD) platform allows you to buy and sell ether without actually owning the coins themselves.
 This is what traders do on a daily basis (on Wall Street, for example).
 Similarly to exchanges, CFD platforms enable you to buy and sell quickly, taking advantage of price changes to make a profit.
 These platforms are not designed for long-term investments, but to give a fast way to capitalise daily.

 What’s the difference between PayPal and Ethereum?

 PayPal is a payment method that allows you to make your purchases using fiat currency such as USD and GBP, whereas Ethereum is a blockchain network that supports its own cryptocurrency called ether.
 Ether transactions, unlike those on PayPal, are anonymous, and the primary difference between the two platforms lies on the technical level of how spending works.

 PayPal transfers rely on the conventional banking system to keep track of spending and verify transactions.
 Ethereum transactions, on the other hand, are completely decentralised.
 Ether payments are peer-to-peer transactions that happen without the need for the involvement of a third party.

 Is PayPal a commonly accepted payment method for ether?